Doug LaMalfa: Immigration

 LaMalfa sponsored H.R.
 6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
 The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
 The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

 Ukraine

-In August 2023 Doug LaMalfa was the sole California Republican to vote in favor of Amendment 22 of H.R.
-2670 to prohibit all security assistance to Ukraine.
+In August 2023, LaMalfa was the sole California Republican to vote in favor of Amendment 22 of H.R.
+2670, the National Defense Authorization Act for Fiscal Year 2024, to prohibit all security assistance to Ukraine.
 Additionally LaMalfa was the only California Republican to vote for Amendment 21 to cancel $300 million of assistance for Ukraine.

+Personal life

+LaMalfa and his wife, Jill, had four children.
+LaMalfa commuted weekly from California to Washington, D.C.
+He was an owner and manager of the DSL LaMalfa Family Partnership, which owns and operates the family rice farm in Richvale, California.
+LaMalfa employed a farm manager who ran the farm while he was working in Washington.